 There is a relaxing seating area in the lobby and various accessories, books, stationery and postcards for sale.
 Perfect if you’re looking for a souvenir from your stay at this stunning hotel.

 The lovely Herr ensured check-in went smoothly and I was even able to fill in the necessary paperwork myself thanks to the lowered wheelchair accessible reception desk.
 A thoughtful touch.
 Before we knew it the room key was in our hand and we set off in search of our room.

 Our wheelchair accessible room, #312 was on the third floor.
 However, before reaching our room we couldn’t help but admire the original parquet flooring throughout the hallway.
 Thankfully this beautiful feature continued into the bedrooms, which gave an authentic Viennese feel.

-After a busy day sight-seeing, the sofa was the perfect spot to relax with a few drinks from the mini-bar while watching the TV and planning the following day’s itinerary.
-Next to the sofa was the rooms original oven, which added to the rooms true original features and authenticity.
+After a busy day sightseeing, the sofa was the perfect spot to relax with a few drinks from the mini-bar while watching the TV and planning the following day’s itinerary.
+Next to the sofa was the rooms original oven, which added to the room true original features and authenticity.

 The accessible bathroom has a simpler, minimalist design and provides a nice contrast from the traditional style of the bedroom.
 Like the bedroom, the bathroom has a lovely high ceiling and a beautiful reclaimed chandelier, which I believe was found at the Naschmarkt.

 One of the first things to catch my eye was the Vienna city skyline scene on the window.
 This was a quirky feature to add to an otherwise standard window.
 I loved it.
 Below the window was the roll under sink, which was the perfect height for me and I was able to do everything I needed to do.
 There was even space on the countertop to the left of the sink for doing my makeup etc. Perfect!